 Appium

-Appium is an open-source automation framework that is particularly well-suited for testing mobile applications.
+Appium is an open-source automation framework well-suited for testing mobile applications.
 It enables testers to create and reuse the same test code across multiple platforms, including Android, iOS, and Windows.
-Like Selenium, Appium can also be integrated with AI plugins to enhance its features and functionality.
+Like Selenium, Appium can be integrated with AI plugins to enhance its capabilities.

 Key Features: